snickerdoodle-codes/cli-resolve/README.md

 ### Shouldn't this really be a web/desktop/mobile app?
 ### It would be useful to have features X, Y, and Z.
-### Thing A, B, and C could do with a bit of refactoring.
+### Thing A, B, and C could do with a bit of refactoring. / Here be bugs.
 Probably, possibly, and most definitely!

 I do have it somewhere on my backlog to turn this into a more accessible GUI app (with additional features), but I'm just one person and my backlog never shrinks.
-The magic of open-source is that you're welcome to contribute, though!
+You're welcome to contribute, though!

 ### How do I get in touch with you?